-Join Dennis Taylor for an in-depth discussion in this video Reviewing the recording method, part of Excel 2010: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Reviewing the recording method, part of Excel 2010: Macros.

 The best way to get started creating a macro is by recording your actions.
 Even power-macro users will use this is a fallback method for creating a macro.
 In this particular worksheet, we've decided it's important to us.
 We are also thinking how important it might be in other worksheets here as well.
 We'd like to highlight just the cells that have pure values in them.
 A quick reminder of how we do this: on the Home tab, the rightmost button, Find & Select, has an option called Go To Special and by clicking Constants and then unchecking the boxes for Text, Logicals, and Errors and then clicking OK, we have highlighted only the cells with pure values in them.